dmbarbour/wikilon/docs/AwelonLang.md

 * Awelon scales easily, leveraging uniform serializability with other features.
 Lazy linking enables larger than memory structures.
 This extends dynamically with stowage annotations to move large objects to disk and reference them by secure hash word.
 Pure evaluation allows memoization for spreadsheet-like incremental computations, and this extends readily to stowed objects.
 Acceleration of Kahn process networks would extend Awelon to long-running distributed systems computations.

-Awelon also experiments with alternative [application models](ApplicationModel.md).
-There is a preference for RESTful approaches - documents, publish subscribe, tuple spaces, etc. - where application state is integrated with a codebase and maintained by a community of human and software agents.
+Awelon experiments with alternative [application models](ApplicationModel.md).
+The most promising models are RESTful - documents, publish subscribe, tuple spaces, etc. - but where application state is integrated with the codebase instead of an external filesystem or database.
+The codebase then becomes a 'smart' filesystem or database, with more deeply integrated linking and computational structure similar to a spreadsheet.
+The codebase is maintained by a community of human and software agents, exactly as we'd maintain a database or filesystem.

-In any case, Awelon diverges significantly from conventional language design.
-This isn't just a new language, it's a new way of thinking about programming that uses ideas from spreadsheets, functional programming, and web services.
-Awelon does not attempt to integrate directly with existing systems - there is no FFI, for example.
-But indirect systems integration is feasible through web services, software agents, and compilation between languages.
+Awelon diverges significantly from conventional systems and programming language design.
+This isn't just a new language, it's a new way of thinking about programming that integrates ideas from spreadsheets, functional programming, and RESTful web services.
+Awelon does not *directly* interact with existing systems - there is no FFI, for example.
+But indirect integration is feasible through bots and web services and cross compilation for some application models.

 ## Primitives